studiopress/genesis-simple-faq/README.md

 ## Usage
 Adding a FAQ is easy, and relies on custom post types to organize and format your FAQs.
 To add an FAQ, do the following:

-1. Navigate in the menu to Genesis Simple FAQs > Add New.
+1. Go to Genesis Simple FAQ > All FAQs.
 2. Enter a question in the Title box (required).
 3. Enter an answer into the Content Editor (required).
 3. Set a category, if applicable (optional).
-4. Hit publish.
+4. Click publish.

 To find the shortcode for that specific FAQ: